-Discover the Islands of Sydney Harbour
+The 13 Islands of Sydney Harbour (Including Former Islands)

 Sydney Harbour and its islands hold a wealth of history, and we can learn so much about the evolution and growth of Sydney by visiting or reading about these islands.